nijiehaha/MeOfToday/README.md

 # Description

-A Simple Wechat mini app demo
+A simple wechat mini app demo

 > I will perfect it as well as i can, but now, it is just a toy.